y1fe1/typst-resume-template/resume.typ

 #resume_item[
   - Designed a Hearthstone-like card game using C++20 that offers two players to play game against each other using card deck built by players through both Text display and GUI display using X11.

-  - Employing various techniques such as polymorphism, inheritance, and various design patterns such as decorator pattern, observer pattern to ensure a maintainable program following the low coupling, high cohesion principle.
 ]